Structure Learning for Directed Trees: Proofs

-\end{restatable} \begin{proof}{\Cref{thm:asymptoticnormalityedgecomponents}} We prove the lemma under the assumption that $\E[X]=0$ for which we can simplify the variance estimator by $\hat V_{m,i}:= X_{m,i}^2$ and $\hat \nu_{n,i} := \frac{1}{n}\sum_{m=1}^n \hat V_{m,i}$ for all $1\leq i \leq p$.
+\end{restatable} \begin{proof}[ of \Cref{thm:asymptoticnormalityedgecomponents}] We prove the lemma under the assumption that $\E[X]=0$ under which the variance estimator simplify to $\hat V_{m,i}:= X_{m,i}^2$ and $\hat \nu_{n,i} := \frac{1}{n}\sum_{m=1}^n \hat V_{m,i}$ for all $1\leq i \leq p$.
 The proof only gets more notionally cumbersome without this assumption.
-I.e., it should follow in all generality by applying expansion techniques and Slutsky's theorem similar to the standard arguments showing asymptotic normality of the regular sample variance.
+It should follow in all generality by applying expansion techniques and Slutsky's theorem similar to the standard arguments showing asymptotic normality of the regular sample variance.